bluepicnic/SQA-Assignment-2---Number-System-Converter/README.md

 The code coverage pipeline tests for the amount source code that is covered by tests and leaving a report with a percentage of code covered.
 This is checked when a pull request is made.
 Using node we install npm and run npm test -- --coverage which will return the result.

 Both of these yaml files are found in .github/workflows and utilises github actions.

+### Standards
+The standard we chose to use during the development lifecycle was IEEE 730.
+The reason behind this to maintain a level of quality while developing and testing the application.

+A brief description of IEEE 730's purpose would be to create a product that meets established requirements.
+However, quality depends upon the degree to which those established requirements accurately represent the stakeholders needs, wants and expectations.

+Metrics used below to measure standard of code has been taken from the Institute of Electrical and Electronics Engineers, Inc (1998).
+IEEE Std 730-1998 IEEE Standard for Software Quality Assurance Plans IEEE-SA Standards Board.
+Available at: http://users.csc.calpoly.edu/~jdalbey/308/Resources/IEEE7301989.pdf.
+‌

+branch metric: The result of dividing the total number of modules in which every branch has been executed at least once by the total number of modules

+critical software: Software whose failure would impact safety or cause large financial or social losses.

+domain metric: The result of dividing the total number of modules in which one valid sample and one invalid sample of every class of input data items (external messages, operator inputs, and local data) have been correctly processed, by the total number of modules

+error message metric: The result of dividing the total number of error messages that have been formally demonstrated, by the total number of error messages.

+quality assurance: A planned and systematic pattern of all actions necessary to provide adequate confidence that the item or product conforms to established technical requirements.